elixir-toniq/vapor/README.md

   * Find and load configuration from files (JSON, YAML, TOML).
   * Read configuration from environment variables.
   * `.env` file support for easy local development.
-  * Allow developers to programmatically set config values.
-  * Watch configuration sources for changes.
-  * Lookup speed is comparable to `Application.get_env/2`.

-Vapor provides its own supervision tree that you can add to your application's supervision tree similar to `Phoenix.Endpoint` or `Ecto.Repo`.
-This means that you can start Vapor at any point in your application lifecycle.
-But because of this tradeoff Vapor will always be started after the release and any kernel modules have started.

 ## Installing